d18c7db/atari_system1_fpga/README.md

 # Atari System-1 FPGA Arcade

 ## Work In Progress
-* Indiana Jones - Playable without any visual issues but sounds sometimes are cut off prematurely.
+* Indiana Jones - Playable, no obvious issues.
 * Peter Pack Rat - Playable, no obvious issues.
 * Marble Madness - Playable with joystick as trackball control.
-* Road Runner - Playable but sprites sometimes disappear.
+* Road Runner - Playable but some sprites disappear.
-* Road Blasters - Playable but has some small video issues.
+* Road Blasters - Playable but has some video issues.

 ## About
 FPGA implementation of Atari's System 1 (LSI version) arcade platform from 1984.